thabart/SimpleOrm/README.md

 * It supports some basic SQL actions such as "select", "where" & "insert" instructions.
 Behind the scene, the expression tree is parsed and converted into T-SQL script.
 * It also allows a project to use the code first-approach.
-* A visual studio extension is available to generate the entities from a database (model-first-approach)
+* Two visual studio extensions are available to generate the entities from a database (model-first-approach)

 ## Code-First approach